gorarakelyan/aim-babyagi-pkg/README.md

 ## Run

-1. Checkout to `feature/experimental-app` branch in Aim
+1. Install Aim from the source (branch: `feature/experimental-app`)
 2. Clone this repo
 3. Run `aim up --app babyagi` in the root dir